 Our findings have several implications.
 First, our analysis suggests that estimates of the impact of a crisis should take long-term effects into account.
-Focusing only on the crisis years significantly underestimates the true effect of the shock.
-Second, firms may hold cash at the time when a crisis hits due to sheer luck or due to prudent cash management but not necessarily because they are the most productive firms.
-In the presence of financial frictions, the crisis-induced selection on cash that we document has long-term consequences due to self-reinforcing mechanism and can slow down or reverse a reallocation of resources towards the most productive companies after a crisis, including to dynamic, young firms which tend to face tighter financial constraint.
+Focusing only on the crisis years can significantly underestimate the true effect of the shock.
+Second, our findings highlight the importance of studying the whole firm size distribution in order to understand how different parts of the corporate sector react and adjust to shocks.
+Relying solely on evidence from publicly listed firms, who in general face less financial constraints, can obscure our understanding of a vital part of the economy and can limit the effectiveness of policy interventions (see also Brunnermeier and Krishnamurthy (2020) in the context of Covid-19).
+Third, firms may hold cash at the time when a crisis hits due to sheer luck or due to prudent cash management but not necessarily because they are the most productive firms.
+In the presence of financial frictions, the crisis-induced selection on cash that we document has long-term consequences due to selfreinforcing mechanism.
+This can slow down or reverse a reallocation of resources towards the most productive companies after a crisis, including to dynamic, young firms which tend to face tighter financial constraint.
 This suggests a role for initial cash holdings when modeling the macroeconomic effects of financial shocks.
-Third, we find that cash-poor SMEs reduce their capital stock substantially during downturns.
+Fourth, we find that cash-poor SMEs reduce their capital stock substantially during downturns.
 This highlights the importance of well-designed public lending schemes in helping solvent firms bridge periods of liquidity shortfalls when a financial crisis hits in order to avoid lasting damage to the economy's productive capacity.